vfarcic/cncf-demo/manuscript/cluster/capi-azure.md

-# Create And Manage Production Azure AKS Cluster With ClusterAPI
+# Create and Manage Production Azure AKS Cluster with ClusterAPI

-TODO: Intro
+In this section, we will create and manage a production-grade Azure AKS cluster using Cluster API.

+Among other things, this involves:
+* installing the Cluster API Azure Infrastructure Provider, which is the component responsible for the provisioning of infrastructure/computational resources required by Cluster API
+* providing Cluster API with credentials to be able to access and change Azure cloud resources

+Once this is done, we are able to provision Kubernetes clusters in Azure using Cluster API.

 ## Setup
 To begin you must install and configure Azure CLI: